Onyjenny/LITA-PROJECT-WORK/README.md

    2. for analysis
    3. for data visualization
 - Structured Query Language (SQL)
-   1. for quering
+   1. for cleaning and querying
    2. extraction and manipulation of data
 - PowerBI for visualization and report
 - Github for porfolio building

 ### Data cleaning and Preparation
-In the initial phase of the data cleaning and preparation,we performed the following actions;
+In the initial phase of the data cleaning and preparation,the following actions was performed;
 1. data loading and inspections to ensure accuracy and consistency
 2. handling missing variables
 3. data cleaning and formatting